- Purchase the complete Expat Arrivals London Guide (PDF)

 A third option popular with expats in London are international schools.
 These institutions offer the opportunity for students to continue with the curriculum of their home country, while the familiar modes and language used for instruction can also be comforting for expat children.

 Expats should be warned, though, that fees for these schools run extremely high – particularly so for reputable international schools.
-There may also be additional costs for things such as uniforms, school lunches and extra-curricular activities.
+There are also additional costs for things such as uniforms, school lunches and extra-curricular activities.

 Special-needs education in London